 Sèrbia: Invertir a Sèrbia

-The ministry of economy plans to keep providing incentives to foreign investors in order to improve the business climate in the country.
-Factors favourable to FDI in Serbia include the economic reforms it is undergoing as part of its EU accession process and IMF agreement, its strategic location, a relatively inexpensive and skilled labour force, and free trade agreements with the EU, Russia, Turkey and countries that are members of the Central European Free Trade Agreement, for which many investors see Serbia as an export platform rather than as a market in its own right.
-New tools have been introduced to keep free economic zones attractive, including health protection measures, lower rents and a shift of transactions and meetings online as much as possible.
+Serbia’s investment climate has improved in recent years, driven by macroeconomic reforms, financial stability, and fiscal discipline, and the Ministry of Economy plans to keep providing incentives to foreign investors in order to improve the business climate in the country.
+Factors favourable to FDI in Serbia include the economic reforms it is undergoing as part of its EU accession process and IMF agreements, its strategic location, a relatively inexpensive and skilled labour force, and free trade agreements with the EU, Russia, Turkey, and countries that are members of the Central European Free Trade Agreement, for which many investors see Serbia as an export platform rather than as a market in its own right.
+Moreover, Serbia has no investment screening or approval mechanisms for inbound foreign investment, although certain business activities require licenses, such as financial institutions, which must obtain approval from the National Bank of Serbia before registration.
+Licensing restrictions apply to both domestic and foreign companies in sectors including finance, energy, mining, pharmaceuticals, medical devices, tobacco, arms and military equipment, road transport, customs processing, land development, electronic communications, auditing, waste management, and hazardous chemicals production and trade.
 By contrast, the country’s main weaknesses are a massive and inefficient public sector, low productivity (excluding automotive), inadequate road and electricity transport infrastructure, and a large informal economy.
-Besides, the business environment remains hampered by red tape, corruption and political interference.
-Serbia ranked 44th in the latest Doing Business report published by the World Bank, up by four positions compared to the previous edition.
+Besides, the business environment remains hampered by red tape, corruption, and political interference.
+Overall, Serbia has a good business climate and ranks 52nd among the 133 economies on the Global Innovation Index 2024 and 64th out of 184 countries on the latest Index of Economic Freedom.
+It stands at the 105th position in the Corruption Perception Index 2024.

 Source: UNCTAD, Latest available data